“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “Get out of here!” she turned to yell at us.

 I couldn’t believe what I just saw.
-Who is this man who was able to catch the amazing Kiko off guard?
+Who was this man to be able to catch the amazing Kiko off guard?

 I took a step toward her and slowly the man turned to face me.
-His eyes were glowing vibrantly blue, a color like the Quwallie’s but with much more intensity and desire.
+He locked me in his gaze, eyes glowing vibrantly blue, a color like the Quwallie’s but with much more intensity and desire.
 A long scar ran across from the bottom of one eye to chin of the other.

 I remembered how the second fight with the Quwallie went for Kiko.
-Looking at this man I knew he was a much better fighter than the Quwallie, with much more experience.
+Looking at this man, I knew she was in for a tougher fight.

-For the first time since I’ve met her, I feared for Kiko’s life.
+For the first time since I’d met her, I feared for her life.

 “We need to move!”
 Rei took my arm.